greatislander/c2lc-project-website/src/open-robot-kit.md

       link: https://idrc.ocadu.ca
     - name: Tetra TMU
-      content: Tetra TMU is a student chapter under the Tetra Society of North America operating at Ryerson University.
+      content: Tetra TMU is a student chapter under the Tetra Society of North America operating at Toronto Metropolitan University.
 We focus on bridging students and people with disabilities to create new innovative assistive devices that can improve their quality of life.
 We strive to make our communities more inclusive through initiatives that consist of hands-on learning,